Balasubramanian-pg/Reporting-Analyst-Interview-Prep/HR Recruitment Metrics/Candidate Experience Metrics/Readme.md

-Of course.
-Here is a breakdown of the key candidate experience metrics, organized using your specified note system.

-***

 ### **Overall Experience & Brand Perception Metrics**

 These metrics measure the holistic candidate perception of your hiring process and employer brand.